openstack/tempest/doc/source/write_tests.rst

 Dealing with Network Allocation
 '''''''''''''''''''''''''''''''

-When neutron is enabled and a testing requires networking this isn't normally automatically setup when a tenant is created.
-Since tempest needs isolated tenants to function properly it also needs to handle network allocation.
+When Neutron is enabled and a testing requires networking this isn't normally automatically setup when a tenant is created.
+Since Tempest needs isolated tenants to function properly it also needs to handle network allocation.
 By default the base test class will allocate a network, subnet, and router automatically (this depends on the configured credential provider, for more